Consider a Military Chapel or Academy Grounds

 The Arch Of Sabers

-After the ceremony the newlyweds walk through an arch of sabers, which are curved swords with only one edge.
-Actual swords are used in a Naval wedding.
 The arch is not mandatory, but it's definitely a memorable part of a military ceremony.
-On most bases, at least one chapel or an honor guard usually has sabers available for wedding ceremonies.
+On most bases, at least one chapel or an honor guard usually has sabers available for wedding ceremonies (actual swords are used in a Naval wedding).
 Another possible source is the local ROTC unit.
-The arch is usually formed outside of the church or chapel; traditionally, a sword should never be unsheathed inside a religious sanctuary.